A short blog post from Ideapod quotes Timothy Ferris:

 “But you are the average of the five people you associate with most, so do not underestimate the effects of your pessimistic, unambitious, or disorganized friends.
 If someone isn’t making you stronger, they’re making you weaker.” ― Timothy Ferriss, The 4-Hour Workweek

+The implication of this concept is–stop associating with people who are bringing you down!
 There is a challenge to this from a missional or DMM standpoint: the people who need the Gospel are often these sorts of people (from one standpoint or another).

 The risk of the missional life is that we must associate with people who need the Gospel.

 But there is another way to think about it: if we are the average of the five people we associate with most, then we are also one of the five for someone who needs their average raised.

 In fact, this is the way conversion typically works – it’s relational – people begin to trust the God their friends trust long before they ever make a “public confession” or get baptized.

 The way of the cross is the way of sacrifice, of decreasing, of weakness, of death, of giving up, of falling into the ground and dying–so that others may live.
-May we think about that more.